gvwilson/thirdbit/src/fiction/iffy/index.md

 an' abba said everyone knew the fire wasn't just an accident."

 The chai went cold in Iffy's stomach.
-"You don't think—they wouldn't do somethin' like that t' Hally, would they?"
+"You don't think—they wouldn't do somethin' like that t' Halley, would they?"

 Jeep stared past her.
 "They aready blew up half o' Rothera, din't they?"